-Inverted cup and handle patterns are the inverse of their counterpart the cup and handle.
+Inverted cup and handle patterns are the inverse of their counterpart, the cup and handle.
 They are a bearish pattern.
 Picture the cup and handle upside down.
-The rounded bottom is up top and as price falls down to the base of the cup, it then gets a pop and retracement, which forms the handle.
-Watch for base of the cup to fail for confirmation.
+The rounded bottom is up top, and as the price falls to the base of the cup, it then gets a pop and retracement, which forms the handle.
+Watch for the base of the cup to fail for confirmation.

 What Are Inverted Cup and Handle Patterns?

-An inverted cup and handle pattern consists of several candlesticks that form an upside down u formation.
+An inverted cup and handle pattern consists of several candlesticks that form an upside-down u formation.
 At the base of the u formation, a new rising wedge or rising channel forms, thus creating the handle formation.
-T

-They give warnings ahead of time.
-Especially, if a stock pattern is going to break down.
+They give warnings beforehand, especially if a stock pattern breaks down.

-Inverted head and shoulders patterns are common patterns found on charts.
+Inverted head and shoulder patterns are common patterns found on charts.
 There can be a smaller inverse cup and handle inside a large cup and handle.
-It has an upside down U with a handle.
+It has an upside-down U with a handle.

 The handle can trade at an angle or trade straight across.
-Because the inverted cup and handle is a bearish pattern, the stock would break down out of the handle.
+The stock would break out of the handle because the inverted cup and handle are a bearish pattern.
 Cup and handle patterns break down all the time.
-The handles do fail so make sure you know what the candlesticks forming the handle are telling you.
-The cup on inverted cup and handle patterns form an upside down U.
+The handles fail, so make sure you know what the candlesticks forming the handle tell you.
+The inverted cup and handle patterns form an upside-down U.

-The less V shaped the cup the better.
+The less V-shaped the cup, the better.
 You want it to look like a bowl or have a rounding bottom.
-There are times you’ll see peaks so it’s important to remember to look at the overall picture.
-Those may be double tops forming which is also a bearish pattern.
+Sometimes, you’ll see peaks, so it’s important to remember to look at the overall picture.
+Those may be double tops forming, which is also a bearish pattern.
 If it can’t break the resistance level, it fails.

 The cup bottom forms a pretty important resistance level because it’s on top.
 If it’s a perfect cup, the lows would be even.
 Although, we know that perfect charts don’t happen a lot.